BMW M Coupé and Roadster: Drivetrain

-The engine was mated to a new 6-speed "Type H" ZF manual transmission since the M3's original 6-speed transmission did not fit the Z4's chassis.
+The engine was exclusively mated to a 6-speed "Type H" ZF manual transmission since the M3's Getrag 420G 6-speed transmission did not fit the Z4's chassis.
+This version of the ZF S6-37 transmission is designated ZF GS6-37BZ-TJEE and is similar to the one found in the 3.0i and 3.0si.

-The Z4 uses the same limited slip differential as the E46 M3.
+The Z4 uses the same limited-slip differential as the E46 M3.
+This clutch-type, torque-sensing LSD features the Variable M Differential Lock, codeveloped with specialists at GKN Viscodrive GmbH.

 Chassis

 The suspension system consisted of a strut design at the front and a multi-link design at the rear.
-The springs have higher spring rates and the dampers have a more aggressive setting as compared to the Z4 M roadster.
+The M Coupé's springs have higher rates and the dampers are more aggressive compared to the Z4 M roadster.
 The car achieved a lateral acceleration of 0.89g on the skid pad.

-The Z4 M uses hydraulic power steering, unlike the electric power steering used by the rest of the Z4 range and has thick rimmed steering wheel.
+The Z4 M uses hydraulic power steering, unlike the electric power steering used by the rest of the Z4 range, and has thick rimmed steering wheel.
 Other changes include a wider front track, revised front suspension and steering geometry.
+All Z4M models feature a quicker steering ratio than the E46 M3 or E46 M3 CSL, with the M Coupé having an even quicker rack than the M Roadster.

-Many components were shared with the E46 M3, including the rear subframe, front suspension control arms and the Continental ContiSport Contact tyres.
+Many components were shared with the E46 M3 including the rear subframe, rear anti-roll-bar mounting points, wheel bearings, and original equipment Continental ContiSport Contact tires.
+Front lower control arms are shared with the E46 Performance Package (ZHP) with unique offset bushings for the Z4M.

 Brakes

 The braking system shares many parts in common with the E46 M3.
 The brake calipers are from the M3 Competition model and the brake discs (consisting of aluminum hubs, stainless steel pins, cross drilled iron floating rotors) are from the E46 M3 CSL.
-Despite increases in rotor sizes, brake pads are the same part # for all E36 M3, E46 M3, and M Roadster models.
+Despite increases in rotor size, brake pads are the same part number for all E36 M3, E46 M3, and M Roadster/Coupé models.